Hilaria Baldwin: Career

 Hayward-Thomas started practicing yoga at around age 20.
-While attending New York University, she opened the yoga studio Yoga Vida in 2009 along with Michael "Mike" Patton in the West Village of New York City, which eventually opened three other locations in the Noho, Dumbo, and Tribeca neighborhoods.
+After attending New York University, she opened the yoga studio Yoga Vida in 2009 along with Michael "Mike" Patton in the West Village of New York City, which eventually opened three other locations in the Noho, Dumbo, and Tribeca neighborhoods.
 The Tribeca Citizen wrote in 2016 that their location had a range of classes, including "pre- and post-natal, restorative, and heated by infrared light".
 In 2013, Spencer Wolff, a former student in one of her classes, sued her in Manhattan Supreme Court for an injury he allegedly sustained in the class.
 The lawsuit was settled a year later, with Wolff signing a non-disclosure agreement.

 In 2012, after marrying Alec Baldwin, Hilaria Baldwin became a lifestyle correspondent for the entertainment show Extra.
 The New York Times wrote that Baldwin obtained that position because Alec was a friend of Steve Sunshine, a producer for the show.
 In 2014, she shared a Daytime Emmy Award for Outstanding Entertainment News Program with her Extra colleagues.
 She periodically worked with Extra in that role through 2014.

 In October 2013, Baldwin released an exercise DVD titled @ Home with Hilaria Baldwin: Fit Mommy-to-Be Prenatal Yoga.
 Alec appears during a five-minute "bonus section".
 In June 2014, El País described Baldwin as the "Gwyneth Paltrow" of New York City in reference to being a working wealthy mother.

 Baldwin wrote the book The Living Clearly Method, which was released December 2016.
 When the book released, Baldwin started an associated website under the same name to promote it.

 In 2017, Baldwin was awarded the Wellness Foundation's Illumination Award at that organization's summer benefit in the Hamptons.

 In 2018, Baldwin partnered with podcaster Daphne Oz to create Mom Brain, a motherhood-focused podcast.
 Refinery29 described it as "a deep-dive into every single corner of motherhood, ranging from the serious moments to the hilarious ones, and everything in between".
 The two hosts went on Rachael Ray in November 2018 to talk about the project, followed by the Today show in December of that year.
 As of May 2021, Baldwin had not recorded any more episodes since the start of the allegations of cultural appropriation in December 2020.
 Baldwin later launched two other podcasts, What’s One More? with husband Alec Baldwin and Witches Anonymous with jewelry designer Michelle Campbell.